 Making child arrangements via the family courts following separation can be stressful and entrench conflict in families.
 This can be stressful for children.
 The Ministry of Justice has launched an online child arrangements information tool with clear and concise information on the dispute resolution service.
-Our school/college will make this available as it may be useful for some parents and carers.
-It can be accessed heres.
+Our school will make this available as it may be useful for some parents and carers.
+It can be accessed here.

-10.6 Children Missing Education - Also at part 17 below
+10.6 Children Absent From Education - Also at part 17 below

-1. Children Missing Education are at greater risk of exploitation.

-- 2. We will ensure our school understands the safeguarding duties we have when notifying the Local Authority when removing a child from our school roll at non-standard transition times. - 3.
+- 1. Children absent from education are more susceptible to exploitation. - 2.
+We will ensure our school understands the safeguarding duties we have when notifying the Local Authority when removing a child from our school roll at non-standard transition times. - 3.
 The full details of our obligations are contained at part 17 - 4.
 West Dean CE Primary School will adopt the WSCC policy and guidance in respect of Children Missing Education which is attached at part 17 below.